Anuragsahoo-IIITG/Wearable-LED-Light-Show-Shirt/README.md

 ### 🖋️ Signature Header & Device Monitor

 - **"Anu Woow !!!"
 (Animated Title)**
-  A decorative, glowing text at the top that acts as a brand and personal signature for the editor.
+  A decorative, glowing text at the top that acts as my brand and personal signature for the editor.
   ![Signature Header](assets/AnuWoowName.PNG)

 - **Connected ESP32 Devices List**